Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many bags does he have in all?

 ### Answer interpretation
     The answer is the unknown value of bags owned by Sam.

 ## Data extraction

 ### Sentence 1
     bags owned by Sam = 12

 ### Sentence 2
     bags owned by Sam + 8

 ## Correct response
     20 bags

 ***

+time_ending
 # Zoidberg Solution

 ## The problem
     Paul has 10 books.
     Paul gives his sister 7 books.
     How many books does Paul have left?

 ## Digested problem
     Paul  	has   	10    	books 	.
     NNP   	VBZ   	CD    	NNS   	.